rschwabco/aserto-demo/Tutorial.md

 npm start
 ```

 Then hit the "Log In" button.
-If everything works as expected, the profile picture and email of the signed in user should be displayed.
+If everything works as expected, the profile and email of the signed in user should be displayed.

 ![](/images/aserto-test-initial.png).